brentd09/AZ040Labs/README.md

 ## Prepare labs before starting
 - A Firewall issue in the lab machines prevents some labs from running correctly
-- Run the fix commands below from the LON-CL1 lab machine, before running the labs.<br>
+- Run this fix script below from the LON-CL1 lab machine, before running the labs.<br>
    ```PowerShell
    Invoke-Command -ComputerName LON-SVR1 -ScriptBlock {
      $Params = @{